esden/1bitsy-bmpm-exercises/class-2/README.md

-# Class 2 - Hardware and Assembly
+# Class 2 - MMIO and Watchpoints

 Based on the previous class we will be expanding and instead of reproducing a native `printf` program we will be manipulating Memory Mapped Input and Output